Inverting cosmic ray propagation by Convolutional Neural Networks: Supplemental figures

 \subsection{The kinetic energy distribution}

-In Fig.~\ref{fig:appCRflux}, the de-modulated fluxes with $\phi=696~{\rm MV}$ for four different elements Li (upper left), Be (upper right), B (lower left), and O (lower right) are shown.
-The green band indicates the $3\sigma$ uncertainty obtained by the global analysis of the latest experimental data AMS02 (blue), Voyage (black), and ACE (purple).
+In Fig.~\ref{fig:appCRflux}, the demodulated fluxes when $\phi=696~{\rm MV}$ for four different elements, Li (upper left), Be (upper right), B (lower left), and O (lower right), are shown.
+The green band indicates the $3\sigma$ uncertainty obtained by the global analysis of the latest experimental data from AMS02 (blue), Voyage (black), and ACE (purple).
 The $84$ bins of pseudo-spectrum (red dots) are evenly located at the kinetic energy range $10^{-3}\gev<\log E<1.1\times 10^{5}\gev$.